 What the Research Says

-The research behind gabapentin for migraines is a bit mixed, but does show some promise.
+The research behind gabapentin for migraine is a bit mixed, but does show some promise.

 The American Academy of Neurology (AAN) released a statement in 2013 which said there was insufficient evidence supporting gabapentin for migraine prophylaxis.